The Ultimate Road Trip Experience: A Journey to Remember

 Highlights

-● Duomo di Amalfi and local ceramic shops
+Visit Duomo di Amalfi and local ceramic shops for unique souvenirs.

 Tips

-● Roads are narrow; rent a compact car
+Roads are narrow; rent a compact car for easier navigation.

 5. Route 1, Vietnam (Hanoi to Ho Chi Minh City)